5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 # Proposed API endpoints for RedisAPI
 Assumption for each of the end points we can get all and get by specific ID.
+Assumption that all policies are general to all robots.

 # Orchestrator